Plasma Cutter Torch Types: Drag Tips vs. Standoff Tips Explained

 optimizing torch selection criteria

-Assess application requirements: material thickness, desired edge quality, cycle time, and production volume.
-Use torch selection criteria that prioritize amperage compatibility — 110V for up to ~1/4–3/8″ and 220V for thicker sections.
+Assess your application: material thickness, desired edge quality, cycle time, and production volume.
+Use 110V systems for stock up to about 1/4–3/8″ thick.
+Move to 220V for anything heavier.

-Select drag tips for precision on thin sheets (≤40A); choose standoff tips when you need 3–4mm separation, improved accuracy, and high‑amp capacity for rapid penetration.
-Verify the cutter’s output matches the tip rating to prevent undercutting or slag.
+Select drag tips for precision on thin sheets at 40 A or below.
+Choose standoff tips when you need 3–4 mm separation, improved accuracy, and high-amp capacity for rapid penetration.
+Verify the cutter’s output matches the tip rating to prevent undercutting or slag buildup.

 Finally, align torch ergonomics and mounting options with your workflow to maximize uptime and repeatable results.